 Stressed business man covering face with hands in office.
 Working over time or too much.
 Problem with failing business or confusion with crisis.
 Entrepreneur in bankruptcy.
+Burnout and overwork.

 COVID-19 – Changes to Australian Insolvency Laws

-Laura Bazouni, ||
+Laura Bazouni ||

 The Australian Government has recently announced that it will make temporary changes to the insolvency and corporations’ legislation in light of the COVID-19 pandemic.
 Both State and Federal lockdown policies will undoubtedly have an economic impact on many profitable and viable businesses.
 To reduce the financial stress, and to ensure businesses survive this pandemic, these measures will give businesses a safety net to enable them to continue trading and manage their cash flow during the current period of uncertainty as opposed to facing insolvency and mandatory closure.